ai-cfia/howard/docs/en/adr/019-backup.en-ca.md

 and services.
 Our applications are hosted on Azure Kubernetes Service (AKS), providing a highly available and automated container orchestration solution.
-However, to mitigate risks associated with data loss, corruption, or unintentional deletions, we need a robust backup solution.
+However, to mitigate risks associated with data loss, corruption, or unintentional deletions, we need a backup solution.

 Our goal was to identify a backup management solution that could seamlessly integrate with our existing Azure infrastructure, support